restfulapi/restful-api/README.md

 A value of 'xml' indicates that the grails xml converter framework should be used to marshal any response.

 Any value other than 'none', 'json', or 'xml' is treated as the name of a bean available in the grails application context that provides custom marshalling for the object.
-It must implements a marshalObject method taking as arguments an Object and an instance of net.hedtech.restfulapi.config.RepresentationConfig.
+It must implement a marshalObject method taking as arguments an Object and an instance of net.hedtech.restfulapi.config.RepresentationConfig.

 If a value for the marshallerFramework is not explicitly set, the controller will infer the framework from the mediaType of the representation.
 A media type ending in 'json' is assumed to use the 'json' framework; a type ending in 'xml' is assumed to use 'xml'.